beckitrue/container-app-workshop/lesson_2/README.md

 :white_check_mark: [Chainguard](https://chainguard.dev) provides a secure `nginx` [image that is built from scratch](https://console.chainguard.dev/org/welcome/images/public/image/nginx/versions).
 You can use this image to test your understanding of how to use `docker-compose` to change the container image.

-You can use the following command to rebuild the `nginx` container with the Chainguard image:
+You can use the following command to rebuild the `nginx` container after you make changes to the `docker-compose.yaml` file:

 ```
 - docker-compose up --build --remove-orphans --force-recreate -d